orian42/readmegen/README - generated.md

 ## Installation

-There are no installation steps necessary to utilize this application.
+No installation steps are necessary once the website is visited.

 ## Usage

-The application is used by running it through a terminal such as GitBash utlizing the following command line: node index.js.
-The application will ask a series of questions to which the user will provide input.
-When  complete, the application will create a file titled "README - generated.md".
-This file can be renamed and edited as the user sees fit.
-The file can also be copied and/or moved to another file location.
+Anyone with the link (https://orian42.github.io/weather/) can use this application.
+The application can be used simply by entering a city in the search input box then clicking the search button.
+The weather data will be displayed to the screen.
+A history button labeled with the most recent search's city will be created and placed below the search button.
+A user can simply click that new button to see that city's weather.
+Note that if the user manually searches for a city that already has a button displayed, a new button for that city WIL NOT be created to avoid duplicate buttons.
+Furthermore, a limit of eight (8) buttons has been set.
+If eight buttons already exist and a new city is searched, the last button is deleted when the new button is added.
+All history buttons and search history can be cleared by clicking the Clear History button.

 ## License